Netflix/falcor/documentation/router.md

 });
 ~~~

-The router collects up all of the path value objects returned from route handlers, adds each value to a JSON Graph object, and returns it as a response.
+The router collects up all of the PathValue objects returned from route handlers, adds each value to a JSON Graph object, and returns it as a response.
 The code above prints the following to the console:

 ~~~js
 {